gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

         // BK NOTE - Should emit an event log like `event OwnershipTransferred(address indexed _from, address indexed _to);` }

-	function setToken(address tok) onlyOwner {
+    // BK Ok - Only owner can execute function setToken(address tok) onlyOwner {
+	    // BK Ok
 		token = Token(tok);
 	}

 	// lock is called by the owner to lock the savings
-	// contract so that no more deposits may be made function lock() onlyOwner {
+	// contract so that no more deposits may be made
+	// BK Ok - Only owner can execute function lock() onlyOwner {
+	    // BK Ok
 		locked = true;
 	}